giuliamonopoli/deepvalve-paper/README.md

 This repository contains supplementary code for the paper
 > Giulia Monopoli et al.
-> DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging
+> DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging.\
+> Submitted to *International Conference on Medical Image Computing and Computer-Assisted Intervention*, 2024.

 ## Abstract